 Cesky Terriers boast quite high maintenance coats that need to be regularly groomed in order to keep things tidy and looking good.
 Their coats also need to be trimmed around 4 to 6 times a year which makes keeping on top of things that much easier between visits to a professional grooming parlour.

 If you are looking to buy a Cesky you may have to go on a waiting list because not many puppies are registered with The Kennel Club every year and you would need to pay anything from £500 upwards for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Cesky Terrier in northern England would be £21.20 a month for basic cover but for a lifetime policy, this would set you back £49.42 a month (quote as of May 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Cesky Terrier in northern England would be £24.09 a month for basic cover but for a lifetime policy this would set you back £52.18 a month (quote as of May 2018).
+When insurance companies calculate a pet's premium they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed amongst other things.

-When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
+When it comes to food costs you need to buy the best quality food whether wet or dry to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £20 - £30 a month.
-On top of all of this, you would need to factor in veterinary costs if you want to share your home with a Cesky and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying your dog when the time is right and their yearly health checks, all of which quickly adds up to over a £800 a year.
+On top of this you would need to factor in veterinary costs if you want to share your home with a Cesky and this includes their initial vaccinations their annual boosters the cost of neutering or spaying your dog when the time is right and their yearly health checks all of which quickly adds up to over a £800 a year.

-As a rough guide, the average cost to keep and care for a Cesky Terrier would be between £50 to £80 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide the average cost to keep and care for a Cesky Terrier would be between £50 to £80 a month depending on the level of insurance cover you opt to buy for your dog but this does not include the initial cost of buying a healthy well-bred Kennel Club registered pedigree Cesky Terrier puppy.